Netflix-Skunkworks/zerotocloud/tutorial/AsgardStandalone.md

 2. Click "Create New Auto Scaling Group"
 3. Select "asgard" as the Application
 4. Set "Min", “Max” and “Desired Capacity” to 1
+5. If you created a new VPC, select "Launch 'zerotocloud' VPC instances" under VPC
-5. Type "asgard--frontend" in "Load Balancer" field.
+6. Type "asgard--frontend" in "Load Balancer" field.
+Be sure to select the right load balancer, you won't be able to edit this later.
-6. In "AMI Image ID", start to type asgard.
+7. In "AMI Image ID", start to type asgard.
 Select the baked version of Asgard.
 When building and baking with unique version numbers, it becomes more obvious which version you're choosing.
-7. Ensure "SSH Key" is "zerotocloud"
+8. Ensure "SSH Key" is "zerotocloud"
-8. Set "Security Group" to “asgard”
+9. Set "Security Group" to “asgard”
-9. Set "IAM Instance Profile" to “jumphost”.
+10. Set "IAM Instance Profile" to “jumphost”.
 When following these instructions for other Applications, they might not use an "IAM Instance Profile" since they don't require a Role.
-10. Click "Create New Auto Scaling Group"
+11. Click "Create New Auto Scaling Group"
-11. A Launch Configuration will implicitly be created, and an instance will start booting.
+12. A Launch Configuration will implicitly be created, and an instance will start booting.
 Expect a message like "Launch Config 'asgard-20140718181745' has been created.
 Auto Scaling Group 'asgard' has been created."

 Technically an ASG can be heterogenous with regards to the AMI being used.
 Meaning, that a different Launch Configuration can be used in the future, causing some instances to be created with different AMIs.